MakieOrg/MakieTeX.jl/docs/src/latex.md

 `with_theme(...) do … end` keeps the handler scoped to a single figure. `set_theme!(text_handler = …)` makes it the default for the rest of the session.

-## Full mode — match fonts across the whole figure
+## Render plain strings too — match fonts across the figure

-By default, plain strings (axis label text, tick labels, …) render with FreeType in Makie's default font, while `L"…"` strings go through LaTeX in Computer Modern — so the two use different fonts. `full = true` routes **every** text element through LaTeX, including tick labels and legend entries, so the figure is in one font throughout — analogous to matplotlib's `rcParams["text.usetex"] = True`.
+By default, plain strings (axis label text, tick labels, …) render with FreeType in Makie's default font, while `L"…"` strings go through LaTeX in Computer Modern — so the two use different fonts. `render_strings = true` routes **every** text element through LaTeX, including tick labels and legend entries, so the figure is in one font throughout — analogous to matplotlib's `rcParams["text.usetex"] = True`.

 The tradeoff is convenience vs speed: keeping plain strings on Makie's built-in text engine (and matching the math via, say, a LaTeX preamble that switches the font, or by setting Makie's `theme` font to a matching one) renders much faster, since LaTeX doesn't have to compile every tick label.

 ```@example latex
-with_theme(text_handler = MakieTeX.LaTeX(full = true)) do
+with_theme(text_handler = MakieTeX.LaTeX(render_strings = true)) do
     fig = Figure()
     ax = Axis(fig[1, 1];
         title  = L"Damped oscillation $A(t) = e^{-\lambda t}\cos(\omega t)$",